Subtlety Rogue: Midnight Expansion Preview

 This is effectively what Shadowcraft Icon Shadowcraft does on live right now, except you have to use a combo point generator to activate the effect.
 It also adds some damage through a clone.

-These are not yet implemented on the Alpha, so we do not know what the animation will look like.
-If there is no cool new clone animation, these Apex talents are mostly just moving functionality from Shadowcraft Icon Shadowcraft into the Apex talent space instead.
-Similarly to Shadowcraft Icon Shadowcraft, the tooltips are very hard to parse properly without deep knowledge of the spec and its intricacies.
-Ultimately it just means that the gameplay loop is pretty straight forward: If you have 5 Shadow Techniques Icon Shadow Techniques stacks when you press Shadowstrike Icon Shadowstrike in Shadow Dance Icon Shadow Dance, your next finisher will do more damage and refund at least 5 combo points.
+Ancient Arts Icon Ancient Arts mostly just moves functionality from The War Within version of Shadowcraft Icon Shadowcraft into the Apex talent space instead.
+Similarly to Shadowcraft Icon Shadowcraft, the tooltips are often confusing at first glance, however in practice the gameplay loop is pretty simple: If you have 5 Shadow Techniques Icon Shadow Techniques stacks after you have pressed Shadowstrike Icon Shadowstrike, your next finisher will do more damage and refund at least 5 combo points.

 2.1.